 It’s so important to build healthy workplace relationships.
-Whether you work for an employer or you are an employer, it’s a major deal.
-In fact, building relationships can be considered a major part of success for one’s career.
+Whether you work for or are an employer, it’s a major deal.
+Building relationships can be considered a major part of success in one’s career.

-When building workplace relationships, you’re not only contributing to harnessing a positive work environment, but this has the potential to increase productivity and overall job satisfaction as well.
-Even if you’re someone who dislikes your job, if you have a good work environment and if you have good relationships, you’re going to enjoy it.
+When building workplace relationships, you’re not only contributing to harnessing a positive work environment, but this has the potential to increase productivity and overall job satisfaction.
+Even if you dislike your job, if you have a good work environment and good relationships, you’re going to enjoy it.

 It’s as simple as that.

-Having good relationships with your team helps in fostering long-term professional relationships, improves your reputation, but it can also help with networking.
+Having good relationships with your team helps foster long-term professional relationships and improves your reputation, but it can also help with networking.
 In this article, you’ll learn all about the importance of workplace relationships and some helpful tips for creating some yourself.

 What Are Work Relationships?

 Simply put, these are interactions that you have amongst your colleagues.
-Building positive work relationships can help you out with guidance and encouragement through your role and it can really help with your career.
+Building positive work relationships can help you with guidance and encouragement through your role, and it can help with your career.

 Do you have to be friends with your colleagues?